lbenicio/lbenicio.blog/_posts/2022-06-26-Thoughts-on-IDEs.md

         80,
         120
     ],
-    "save_on_focus_lost": true, // we need an auto-save feature unless we want to lost our wrok "spell_check": true, // no developer knows how to write properly non-code language "tab_size": 4, // 4 tab spaces is better then 2, prove me wrong "theme": "predawn-DEV.sublime-theme", // theming
+    "save_on_focus_lost": true, // we need an auto-save feature unless we want to lost our work "spell_check": true, // no developer knows how to write properly non-code language "tab_size": 4, // 4 tab spaces is better then 2, prove me wrong "theme": "predawn-DEV.sublime-theme", // theming